-The Centre for Digital Governance is a competence centre at the Hertie School in Berlin.
+The Centre for Digital Governance is a Centre of Competence at the Hertie School in Berlin.
 The Hertie School prepares exceptional students for leadership positions in government, business and civil society.
 The School’s extensive international network positions it as an ambassador of good governance, characterised by public debate and engagement.

 We offer a stimulating, international and diverse environment in the social science disciplines, high-quality teaching and a strong foundation in public policy.
 The Hertie School is a vibrant academic community that emphasises excellence in research and teaching as well as an interdisciplinary perspective.
 Our School has been certified as a family-friendly work environment in higher education and an equal opportunity employer.